Padrino comes shipped with a slick and beautiful Admin Interface, with the following features:

 Create a new project:

-$ padrino g project fun-test -d datamapper $ cd fun-test
+$ padrino g project admin-test-sample -d datamapper $ cd admin-test-sample && bundle

 Create the admin application:

-Follow the instructions in your terminal and provide some valid email and password for your newly created admin account:
+Follow the instructions in your terminal and provide a valid email and password for your newly created admin account:

 - edit your config/database.rb

 - create the database: